RevPhil/Arduino_ESP8266_Accurate_NTP_Clock/README.md

 A simple class is provided to communicate with the MAX7219 8 x 7 Segment LED display using Bit-Bang Serial

-ALL ESP8266 PIN NUMBERS ARE THE GPIO NUMBERS!
+ALL ESP8266 PIN NUMBERS ARE THE GPIO NUMBERS, NODEMCU PIN NUMBERS OR ARDUINO PIN NUMBERS!